 Grise Fiord (translated from Norwegian as "pig inlet") is a small Inuit hamlet (population around 200) located on the island's southern tip.
 It is also its largest of all 3 local communities.

-- Due to mountain avalanches and ocean ice fields, during winter travel is limited to the village and a small patch of surrounding land to the east.
-Once a year cargo ships arrive to Grise Fiord to deliver (sell) supplies and fuel.
+Due to mountain avalanches and ocean ice fields, during winter travel is limited to the village and a small patch of surrounding land to the east.
+Once per year, cargo ships arrive to Grise Fiord to deliver (sell) supplies and fuel.

-- Being the world's most isolated community (located approx 1160 km / 720 ml) north of the Arctic Circle), Grise Fiord is also among the world's coldest inhabited places, with an average temperature of −16,5 C (2,3 F).
+Being the world's most isolated community (located approx 1160 km / 720 mi) north of the Arctic Circle), Grise Fiord is also among the world's coldest inhabited places, with an average temperature of −16,5 C (2,3 F).